Update: ‘Next-gen Interior’ section updated.

 With the launch of the Q6 e-tron, Audi could adopt the new agency sales model.
 According to a report in Automobilwoche, Volkswagen had already started switching to the agency model in 2020, and now, Audi is likely to do the same.

 However, what does change is that the price negotiations are now handled completely by the company and not the dealer.
-The company also bears inventory costs and other costs of the vehicles placed in the showroom, and the dealer doesn’t have to finance anything in advance.
+The company also bears inventory costs and other costs of the vehicles placed in the showroom, and the dealer doesn’t have to finance cars in advance.

 Audi Q6 e-tron FAQs